Fish scale: Drag reduction

 Sharks decrease drag and overall cost of transport (COT) through multiple different avenues.
-Pressure drag is created from the pressure difference between the anterior and posterior side of the shark due to the amount of volume that is pushed past the shark to propel itself forward.
+Pressure drag is created from the pressure difference between the anterior and posterior sides of the shark due to the amount of volume that is pushed past the shark to propel itself forward.
 This type of drag is also directly proportional to the laminar flow.
 When the laminar flow increases around the fish the pressure drag does as well.
 Frictional drag is a result of the interaction between the fluid against the shark's skin and can vary depending on how the boundary layer changes against the surface of the fish.

 The riblets impede the cross-stream translation of the streamwise vortices in the viscous sublayer.
 The mechanism is complex and not yet understood fully.
 Basically, the riblets inhibit the vortex formation near the surface because the vortex cannot fit in the valleys formed by the riblets.
 This pushes the vortex further up from the surface, interacting only with the riblet tips, not causing any high-velocity flow in the valleys.
-Since this high velocity flow now only interacts with the riblet-tip, which is a very small surface area, the momentum transfer which causes drag is now much lower than before, thereby effectively reducing drag.
+Since this high-velocity flow now only interacts with the riblet-tip, which is a very small surface area, the momentum transfer which causes drag is now much lower than before, thereby effectively reducing drag.
 Also, this reduces the cross-stream velocity fluctuations, which aids in momentum transfer too.

-Recent research has shown that there is a pre and post breakdown regime in the near-wall boundary layer where the sublayer thickens at a declining rate and then abruptly undergoes a breakdown into turbulent vortices before finally collapsing.
-This system is completely self regulating and mediates the growth and decay cycle; the vortices accumulate during the growth period and abruptly liquidated in into Strouhal arrays of hairpin vortices lifting off the wall.
+Recent research has shown that there is a pre and post-breakdown regime in the near-wall boundary layer where the sublayer thickens at a declining rate and then abruptly undergoes a breakdown into turbulent vortices before finally collapsing.
+This system is completely self-regulating and mediates the growth and decay cycle; the vortices accumulate during the growth period and are abruptly liquidated into Strouhal arrays of hairpin vortices lifting off the wall.
 Lifting vortices are what push the boundary layer out and away from the surface of the shark which results in reducing the overall drag experienced by the fish.